Diversified across core economic sectors

 EEPLM is breaking new ground in the unconventional hydrocarbon space in India and has emerged as a pioneer in CBM development and production.
 It seeks to utilise this experience and expertise to explore, develop and commercialise its other unconventional acreages towards enhancing the country’s energy security.
 With an independently assessed shale gas resource base in India, it is also poised to become a pioneer in this emerging energy frontier.

-Essar Power is one of India’s largest private sector power producers with a capacity of 3,245 MW across five multi-fuel plants in three Indian states and one thermal power plant in Canada.
-Of this, the Company operates 2,400 MW as an Independent Power Producer (IPP) with plants in Madhya Pradesh and Gujarat.
-The remaining are Captive Power Plants (CPP) in Gujarat & Odisha.
-Essar Power has also invested in the transmission business and constructed a 465-km interstate transmission system which spans three Indian states.
+Essar Power is one of India’s first private sector independent power producer having a successful track record of 25+ years.
+It has a power generating capacity of 3185 MW across five multi-fuel plants in two Indian states and one thermal power plant in Canada.
+Of this, the Company operates 2,400 MW as an Independent Power Producer (“IPP”) with plants in Madhya Pradesh and Gujarat and remaining are Captive Power Plants (“CPP”) in Gujarat.
+Essar Power has also invested in the transmission business and constructed a 465-km interstate transmission system which spans across three Indian states.

 Essar has invested about USD 4.2 billion in the power portfolio, which includes USD 1.5 billion of equity.
 The company aims to bring down leverage in its balance sheet from USD 1.5 billion currently to about USD 1 billion.
 The deleveraging efforts include the debt restructuring in the IPPs, which were affected by the cancellation of coal mines and unviable pricing of imported thermal coal.
-Essar Power is in discussions, which are now at an advanced stage, with its lenders to restructure all existing debts.
-This Company has put together a clear programme to address the challenges faced by the IPPs and is confident of overcoming them in the current year.
+Essar Power is in advanced stage of discussions with its lenders to restructure all it’s existing debts.
+The Company has put together a clear programme to address the challenges faced by the IPPs and is confident of overcoming them in the current year.